 Admittedly this is not always easy.
 Not only because we need to let go of our need to control (which I personally have an abundance of).
 But also because the balance of providing independence and stepping in when needed is difficult to strike.
 For my team of managers and me, it has on occasion meant that I have inadvertently let them drown, not realizing that they need a helping hand in a particular situation.
 We are working on that – I try to listen more intently, and they try to articulate their expectations of me more clearly.

-Career development is another area where we need to pay special attention when managing managers.
+Career development is another area which may be challenging when managing managers.
 In today’s world, most employees have expectations for fast growth and demand quick expansion of their roles, responsibilities and rise in career level.
 This is particularly true for new managers.
 For many achieving a managerial position has been a goal they have worked towards for years.
 And when they land it, the question “What’s next?” rapidly pops up.
 And in many organizations, the answer to that question is not immediately apparent or available.

 Of course, developing your reporting managers into your potential successors is not only an option but a crucial responsibility of yours.
 But if you manage teams with very diverse responsibilities, not all of your direct reports would have the proper skill set or expertise to take over your role eventually.
 And after all, there is one of you, and many of them and preparing them all for your successors may create false expectations and ultimately lead to disappointment and disillusionment.